 In order to make it nice and neat, be sure to tug lightly on each individual cord end after you have tightened the lark's head knot.
 It will help to tighten the knot and make the cords lay more evenly.Continue to 5 of 9 below.

 05 of 09

 Attach the second group in the same way.
 Make sure you insert the loop of cords in the same direction you did the first time.
 Above, the cords are put through the front of the shell, but you can decide which way looks best to you.Continue to 6 of 9 below.

 Prepare to Braid the Cords

 It is convenient to place the side of cords that you are not working with under a strong clip.
-You can use a binder clip against a book or a clipboard like I am using.
+You can use a binder clip against a book or a clipboard as seen above.

 Separate the cords by color into three groups of two cords each.
 Make a braid in the same way that you would braid hair.
-I do it by bringing the right outside cord over the top of the middle thread, moving it to the middle.
-Then I take the left outside cord and move it over the center cord, making it the new middle cord.
-I continue by bringing the right cord over to the left and left outter most cord to the right until I have about 3 to 3.5 inches of braid.
+Bring the right outside cord over the top of the middle thread, moving it to the middle.
+Then take the left outside cord and move it over the center cord, making it the new middle cord.
+Continue by bringing the right cord over to the left and left outer-most cord to the right until you have about 3 to 3.5 inches of braid.

 When you have reached the desired length, make an overhand knot with the cords.Continue to 7 of 9 below.